 One significant change to the formula for this event, was when the educational blocks ran.
 Previously, they were right before the start of the event.
 This worked well for participants as they could come, learn, and then jam.
 This was a bit of a nightmare trying to coordinate with the venue’s schedule for classrooms.
 I wanted to test moving the educational block to a different day.
 In this case, the day before the event started.

-What I learned from doing this however is it presents a logistical nightmare for people coming from out of town who are used to a continuous jam approach, or those that were used to the last 2 events which ran continuous.
+What I learned from doing this, however, is it presents a logistical nightmare for people coming from out of town who are used to a continuous jam approach, or those that were used to the last 2 events which ran continuously.
 I still like the idea of separating the two components, but in the future, will need to figure out a more hospitable approach.

 Reflections on PTBO Game Jam 03

 As the space filled with jammers, the single room approach really started to shine as I could watch jammers helping jammers, and everyone gets to participate in the antics which inevitably happen when you gather a group of game developers and deprive them of sleep.